An image of red gradient dots on a pinkish-beige background.

 Herpes: An Overview and Its Symptoms

-“Text listing symptoms of genital herpes, including smelly genital discharge, bleeding between periods, swelling of lymph nodes, and flu-like symptoms.
-Illustrations include a nose, blood drops, lymph nodes, and a thermometer.”
+An infographic listing the most obvious symptoms of genital herpes, including smelly genital discharge, bleeding between periods, swelling of lymph nodes, and flu-like symptoms.

 Like we said, genital herpes is an STD or sexually transmitted disease.
 This means that it is a disease that is passed from person to person exclusively through sexual contact, which can include vaginal sex, oral sex, or anal sex.